Kids & Families

 Behind-the-Scenes Tours of Mollusks

-Second Saturday of each month (except for October: tour on October 19); check daily guide for schedule
+Second Saturday of each month; check daily guide for schedule

 From octopuses to oysters, get an up-close look at the weird and wonderful collection of mollusks.